Emissary Veins + Hair Products

-Overlooked by Western medicine and well-understood by Ayurveda are the 13 emissary veins that literally drain your brain through your skull.
-In most people, there are 13 holes in the skull that veins pass through, and the clinical significance of this is astounding.
+The 13 emissary veins, which literally drain your brain through your skull, are often overlooked by Western medicine, but are well understood in Ayurveda.
+In most people, veins pass through 13 holes in the skull, and the clinical significance of these veins is astounding.

-These emissary veins help drain the sagittal and transverse sinuses of toxic waste, old cerebral spinal fluid (CSF) and venous blood.
-(3) The recently discovered glymphatics that drain 3 pounds of toxins out of the brain each year were found primarily as lymphatic vessels that follow cranial nerves along the sagittal and transverse sinuses.
-(5,6) These veins continue through tiny skull foramen (holes) to the outside of the skull as emissary veins.
+The veins are bi-directional,4 which means they can take waste out of the brain into vascular circulation, or they can transport nutrients, dangerous toxins, or infections into the brain.3 These emissary veins help empty the sagittal and transverse sinuses of toxic waste, old cerebral spinal fluid (CSF), and venous blood.3 Recently discovered glymphatics, which drain three pounds of toxins out of the brain each year, are lymphatic vessels that follow cranial nerves along the sagittal and transverse sinuses.5,6 These veins continue through tiny skull foramen (holes) to the outside of the skull as emissary veins.

-While not confirmed as yet, the emissary veins may also be a pathway for glymphatic vessels that help drain dirty CSF from the brain and its ventricles.
-The science shows that these emissary veins and the glymphatics both drain into the vascular system in the neck at critical junctures of the jugular veins.
-(4,5)
+While not yet confirmed, emissary veins may also be a pathway for glymphatic vessels, helping drain dirty CSF from the brain and its ventricles.
+Science shows emissary veins and glymphatics drain into the vascular system in the neck at critical junctures of the jugular veins.4,5

-One study found that gentle massaging of the scalp produced abundant drops of blood on the inner surface of the bone each time the scalp was massaged – an indication that cutaneous blood can flow inward through the bone or through the emissary veins.
-(1) This suggests that massaging the scalp can, in fact, elicit dramatic changes in the blood flow inside the cranium.
+One study found gentle scalp massage produced abundant drops of blood on the inner surface of the bone—an indication that cutaneous blood can flow inward through the bone or through emissary veins.1 This suggests scalp massage can elicit dramatic changes in cranial blood flow.

-Ayurveda has numerous therapies geared to increase the circulation of the vasculature of the scalp, the emissary veins and the inner cranial circulation.
-A deep and even vigorous massage of the head called shiro (head) abhyanga (massage) is commonly a part of a traditional Ayurvedic daily routine.
-With this new science, we have a deeper understanding of the value of a traditional head massage and the ancient technique called marma therapy.
+Ayurveda has numerous therapies geared toward increased vascular circulation of the scalp, emissary veins, and inner cranium.
+A deep vigorous head massage, called shiro abhyanga, is commonly part of an Ayurvedic daily routine.
+With this new science, we have a deeper understanding of the value of a traditional head massage and the ancient technique of marma therapy.

 Hair Products Matter

-In another study, researchers combined the drug, methadone, with an Ayurvedic massage oil (sesame oil) and massaged that into the scalp in an attempt to determine if any of the methadone would penetrate the skull and enter the brain chemistry.
-As a control, they measured the amount of methadone that entered the brain through an oral dose as well.
-(2)
+In another study, researchers combined methadone with an Ayurvedic massage oil (sesame oil) and massaged this combination into the scalp.
+Methadone is typically given orally to wean addicts off heroin.
+They attempted to determine if any methadone would penetrate the skull and enter the brain chemistry.
+As a control, they measured the amount of methadone that entered the brain through an oral dose as well.2

-While this research indicates a daily Ayurvedic oil massage may help increase CSF flow and brain lymphatic drainage by stimulating these marma points (vital points over emissary vein locations) and boosting the flow of the emissary veins, use of hair dyes, chemical-laden shampoos and conditioners may also be using these emissary veins to deliver dangerous toxins into the brain.
+This research indicates a daily Ayurvedic oil massage may increase CSF flow and brain lymphatic drainage by stimulating marma points and boosting flow of emissary veins.
+However, be careful what you use on your head!
+Hair dyes, chemical-laden shampoos, and conditioners may also be using these emissary veins to deliver dangerous toxins into the brain.

-Try to source the purest products for your hair, because what you put on your head may, in short order (2 hours to be exact), be in your brain.
-(2)
+Try to source the purest products for your hair, because what you put on your head may, in short order (two hours, to be exact), be in your brain.2